survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 # Authoring Packages

 Even though webpack is useful for bundling applications, it has its uses for package authors as well.
 You can use it to generate a website for your package and maintain the distribution files using it.
-It supports a format known as [UMD format](https://github.com/umdjs/umd).
+It supports the [UMD format](https://github.com/umdjs/umd).
 UMD is compatible with various environments (CommonJS, AMD, globals) making it good for distribution purposes.

 ## Anatomy of an npm Package